KDE/documentation-develop-kde-org/source/accessibility/checklist.rst

 Magnification
 -------------

--  The application provides the ability to magnify the work area.
+-  The application provides the ability to scale or magnify the work area.
--  The application provides the option to scale the work area.
 -  The application's functionality is not affected by changing the magnification or scale settings.